-PURPOSE: The purpose of this substraction is to encourage attorneys to enter public-interest work and thereby expand access to legal services for low-income residents.
+PURPOSE: The purpose of this subtraction is to encourage attorneys to enter public-interest work and thereby expand access to legal services for low-income residents.

 IMPACT: LRAP participants benefit from this provision, as do the organizations and clients who receive legal services from the participants.
-During tax year 2008, 44 tax filers claimed the subtraction.
+During tax year 2008 (the last year for which data were available), 35 tax filers claimed the subtraction.
+Organizations that have employed program participants include the Legal Aid Society of the District of Columbia, Legal Counsel for the Elderly, the Washington Legal Clinic for the Homeless, and the Whitman-Walker Health Legal Services Program.